If you’re staying in hospital as an inpatient you’ll be made comfortable and be cared for by our dedicated teams.

 Television, telephone and radio services

 In most wards there is a bedside television, radio and telephone system called ‘Hospedia’.
-To use this service you will need to buy cards to operate this system and there are vending machines outside most wards.
-This system gives you access to many television and radio stations and a dedicated telephone number.
-Your friends and relatives will be able to call you directly on this system (charges apply).
+To use this service you will need to buy a pre-paid card.
+There are vending machines outside most wards.
+Hospedia gives you access to many television and radio stations and a dedicated telephone number.
+Your friends and relatives will be able to call you directly (charges apply).